thedarkwriter/courseware-lms-content/_lmscontent/orchestration_tasks/tasks/content.md

 through to see what tasks you can run.

 Pick one out by either clicking its name or typing it out.
 Directly underneath you'll see a **view task metadata** disclosure triangle.
-Expand it, and you'll find a quick description of the task and all of its parameters.
+Expand it, and you'll find a description of the task and all of its parameters.

 ![Task description in the console](pe_console_tasks.png)